 - DELETE statements will be incomplete; generally they will only include the primary key.

-As of 1.2.0, maxwell includes experimental support for master position recovery.
+Maxwell includes support for master position recovery (non-GTID).
 It works like this:

 - maxwell writes heartbeats into the binlogs (via the

 - maxwell reads its own heartbeats, using them as a secondary position guide